AccuWeather: Snow for South Jersey, possibly for Philly

-WINTER WEATHER ADVISORY: Southern Burlington County and Ocean County in New Jersey from 10 a.m. to 6 p.m. with 1-3" possible.
+WINTER WEATHER ADVISORY: Southern Burlington County, Atlantic County, and Ocean County in New Jersey from 10 a.m. to 6 p.m. with 1-3" possible.

 TONIGHT: Clouds will break and we'll see overnight clearing.
 The low dips to 27.